Axedyson/syncbase/README.md

 ### TODO

 - Actually develop the project (We should first get a handle on the data flow between the server and the web)
-  - Build register and signup page and connect them to the user api
+  - Build register and signup page and connect them to the user api + urql setup!
   - How should we implement CSRF protection?
   - How should session cookie expiration be handled?
 - Deploy web on vercel and server and it's services on DO droplet and maybe some automatic deployment with gh actions